 Building your brand is all about improving your value.
 “Blogging is a great tool to help law students accomplish this,” Hodges said.
 “Great posts show that you are familiar with the topic.
 You become part of the discussion, become known among those interested in the topic.
 Having valuable contacts online is part of becoming a thought leader.
 You get your name out, it gives you visibility and helps you with search engine optimization.
 Your name and content will pop up when people look for your topic.
 Hopefully, this will help you get hired.”

-“This is the social media age,” said 3L Ellie Mochkin, student of Hodges’.
-“I do not want to be the lawyer who is lagging behind the fast pace of growth and improvement in marketing, business and advertising.”
+“This is the social media age,” said 3L Ellie Mochkin, a student of Hodges’.
+“I do not want to be the lawyer who is lagging behind the fast pace of growth and improvement in marketing, business, and advertising.”